saint11/DeadWeight/source/index.md

 If the received wounds is reduced to zero or less by armor or other resistances, that character doesn't take any wounds.

 ## Mortal Wounds
 When a player character is **mortally wounded** the player must roll from the mortally wounded table.
 For every time during this expedition that the character have received a mortal wound before, add 1 to the dice result.
+Other game effects can also add or subtract from that value.

 When mortally wounded a character is unable to move or perform any actions.
 The character must be stabilized with a **first aid kit**, **medical supply** or **healing spell** to wake up.